University Policies and Regulations

 mcarleton@csub.edu

-Protected Status: Sex/Gender (or sex), Gender Identity (including transgender), Gender Expression and Sexual Orientation
+Protected Status: Gender (or sex), Gender Identity (including Nonbinary and Transgender), Gender Expression, Pregnancy and Sexual Orientation

-California State University does not discriminate on the basis of gender (or sex), gender (including nonbinary and transgender), gender expression or sexual orientation – as these terms are defined in CSU policy – in its programs and activities, including admission and access.
+The California State University does not discriminate on the basis of gender (or sex), gender identity (including nonbinary and transgender) gender expression, pregnancy and sexual orientation – as these terms are defined in CSU policy – in its programs and activities, including admission and access.
 Federal and state laws, including Title IX of the Education Amendments of 1972, prohibit such discrimination.
-Marcus Brown, Director of Equity, Inclusion, and Compliance & Title IX Coordinator, has been designated to coordinate the efforts of California State University, Bakersfield to comply with all applicable federal and state laws prohibiting discrimination on these bases.
+Melissa Carleton, Interim Title IX Coordinator & DHR Administrator, has been designated to coordinate the efforts of California State University, Bakersfield to comply with all applicable federal and state laws prohibiting discrimination on these bases.
 Inquiries concerning compliance may be presented to this person at

 Office of the President